apache/allura/pyforge/docs/platform_tour.rst

   The current project, used to determine which database to use for other objects app
-  The current plugin application object. user
+  The current tool application object. user
   The current user